Factory Jobs: Is the End Near?

 This investment is already filtering into fewer manufacturing jobs.
 Foxconn, a key manufacturing partner for Apple, Google, Amazon, and the world’s 10th largest employer, has already replaced 60,000 workers with robots.
 Full Story

-China is spending more than any other nation when it comes to the field of robotics; it spends over 3.5 billion a year, that is almost twice the amount the US spends.
-China is planning ahead; they know that the days of the factors workers are numbered.
-Mores law is kicking in, and computing power is increasing at a frightening pace.
-Expect more fake news as almost 30% of all articles are written by robot-writers; in other words, software is doing the job.
-The news was always fake; people are just making a big deal of it now, but that is a story for another day.
+China is spending more than any other nation when it comes to the field of robotics; it spends over 3.5 billion a year, which is almost twice the amount the US spends.
+China is planning ahead; they know that the days of the factory workers are numbered.
+More law is kicking in, and computing power is increasing frighteningly.
+Expect more fake news, as almost 30% of all articles are written by robot writers; in other words, software is doing the job.
+The news was always fake; people are making a big deal of it now, but that is a story for another day.

-In this respect, even if companies come to the US, they are more likely to aim for automation then for hiring new employees.
-Unions pushing for higher minimum wages are going to be in for a shock.
-Fast food workers, Janitors, doorman, and a host of other jobs are going to be replaced by robots.
+In this respect, even if companies come to the US, they are more likely to aim for automation than for hiring new employees.
+Unions pushing for higher minimum wages will be in for a shock.
+Fast food workers, Janitors, doormans, and a host of other jobs are going to be replaced by robots.
 Robots do not get sick; they do not complain, and they work fast all the time.
 When they break down, you service them, and they are up and running again.
 Those looking to make a moral argument will find that their argument falls on deaf ears.
-Years ago we stated we had entered the era where everything is about money and Tina Turner’s song “what’s love got to do with it” will become the central theme going forward.
+Years ago, we stated we had entered the era where everything is about money, and Tina Turner’s song “What’s Love Got to Do With It” will become the central theme.

 Singularity

-By 2025, there is a good chance we will hit singularity; the point where machines are as smart if not smarter than humans, after that in two decades or so, one computer will be more intelligent than the entire human race.
-We are speaking of in general terms; there will always be those who do not think like the masses who are not part of the mindset that will be able to out think machines, but that is a topic for another day.
-As far as trends are concerned, individuals need to start looking for fields that demand creativity, creativity is not easily programmed.
+By 2025, there is a good chance we will hit the singularity, where machines are as smart if not more intelligent than humans; in two decades or so, one computer will be more intelligent than the entire human race.
+We are speaking of in general terms; there will always be those who do not think like the masses who are not part of the mindset that will be able to outthink machines, but that is a topic for another day.
+Regarding trends, individuals need to start looking for fields that demand creativity; creativity is not easily programmed.
 Any regular job is going to be up for grabs.
 In that sense, analyzing the markets and people will always be in demand; machines will pick up incomplete data by examining what the experts do, and they will only multiply the errors of the masses.
-Hence as more computers trade, the opportunities for those who understand mass psychology will soar.
+Hence, as more computers are being traded, the opportunities for those who understand mass psychology will soar.

 Other articles of interest